In this guide you'll find:

 CamGuides is designed to help you prepare for your time at Cambridge.
 Two particularly useful sections are:

 You can discover all the training available to support and develop your skills around managing workloads and time, knowing how to evaluate reading material, finding accurate information and writing in an academic style all in one listing.
 It includes courses for Undergraduate and Postgraduate students at Cambridge.
 Updates to the content included in the list are taking place regularly.

 Please contact us if you need assistance with anything from how to find stuff to how to reference.
 We'll do our best to help!

 9:00am to 5:00pm, Monday to Friday

-Your faculty or departmental library and the UL will all offer inductions during the first week or two of your course.
+Your faculty or departmental library will all offer inductions during the first week or two of your course.
 You should definitely take up this opportunity where it's offered.
 Not only will it help you to become familiar with the library space, how the books are arranged;and the library staff, but you'll also get the chance to find out what support and guidance is available to you through the library.

-For an overview of Cambridge libraries check out the Library Essentials guide which contains a video of libraries, using iDiscover, borrowing books, using Leganto reading lists; and information on eresources and accessibility
+For an overview of Cambridge libraries check out the Library Essentials guide (link opens in new window) which contains a video of libraries, using iDiscover, borrowing books, using Leganto reading lists; and information on eresources and accessibility

 This might be specific training courses to help you with various aspects of your study, sessions on reference management, on literature reviews, on using statistics software, and all sorts of other things too.